JoanPuig/PyFIT/README.md

 # PyFIT
-PyFIT is a library that allows reading .FIT files from Garmin devices into Python.
+PyFIT is a library that allows reading .FIT files into Python.

 ### Getting started ###